top of page

 A 12-month workshop and mentorship

-And yet... aspiring authors of life-inspired fiction are often warned against bringing individual or family traumas into a writing class, with many instructors warning, “this is literature not therapy.”
-After publishing an award-winning memoir and a debut novel reflecting my own experience of intergenerational trauma, then finding unprocessed trauma often hindering the creative process of my writing students, I've designed a course that takes a different tact.
-In this year-long, advanced autofiction class, I teach storytelling using trauma-informed craft lectures and traditional workshopping — the bread and butter of creative writing classes — with group role-play adapted from psychotherapy.
+Aspiring authors of life-inspired fiction are often warned against bringing individual or family traumas into a writing class, with many instructors warning, “this is literature not therapy.”
+After publishing an award-winning memoir and a debut novel reflecting my own experience of intergenerational trauma, then finding unprocessed trauma often hindering the creative process of my writing students, I developed a new approach to fill this learning gap.

-This course consists of six writers meeting bimonthly with the instructor on the first and third Wednesdays, with each writer receiving an additional five, one-on-one meetings with the instructor to review individual progress.
+Consists of six writers meeting twice each month with the instructor and class, with each writer receiving an additional five, one-on-one meetings with the instructor to review individual progress.
 This course is open to intermediate or advanced writers with a first draft manuscript of autobiographical fiction underway.
 The six writers selected for this course must commit to generating a monthly minimum of twenty new pages.
-They must also provide written and verbal feedback on a monthly average of forty pages written by their fellow writers.
+They must also provide written and verbal feedback on an average of forty pages each month.

-Our twice-monthly, full group, Zoom meetings will consist of:
+Our monthly, full group, Zoom meetings will consist of:

 • A mini-lecture addressing a topic specific to auto-fictional writing: “Creating a protagonist who is you but not you” and “Adapting the traditional three-act story structure for a trauma-centered, narrative.